gamesbook/protograf/docs/source/core_shapes.rst

       - via the ``Font`` command
       - via *css* property
       - via the ``font-family: ...">`` embedded in the *text*

+      The last HTML text shows how the rectangular "block" that forms the text boundary can itself be styled by using the various *block_* properties.

 ===== ======